Seo Jung-won

-Seo Jung-won (born 17 December 1970) is a South Korean football manager and former player, currently in charge of Chengdu Rongcheng.
+Seo Jung-won (born 17 December 1970) is a South Korean football manager and former player.
+He is the current manager of Chinese Super League club Chengdu Rongcheng.

 Playing career

 A winger who had explosive pace, Seo was nicknamed the "Nalssaendori", which means an agile man in Korean.
 He played for South Korean under-23 team in the 1992 Summer Olympics in Barcelona, and scored against Sweden.
 He was reportedly offered a contract from FC Barcelona and other European club giants after his performances in the Olympics, but he stayed South Korea to serve a two-year mandatory military service.
 He also played for South Korea in the 1994 FIFA World Cup, and scored the equaliser in a 2–2 draw with Spain.

 After serving in Sangmu FC, Seo longed to play in Europe and left for Germany and the Netherlands to participate in tryouts.
 In the summer of 1997, he succeeded to contract with Portuguese club Benfica and played four pre-season games for them.
 However, the Korea Football Association didn't approve of his overseas employment to qualify for the 1998 FIFA World Cup with him.

-In January 1998, Seo joined French club Strasbourg, becoming the first South Korean player to play in the Ligue 1.
+In January 1998, Seo joined French club Strasbourg, becoming the first South Korean, and fourth Asian to play in the Ligue 1.
 He successfully spent his first season by contributing to their survival in the Ligue 1, but he was pushed to the bench the next season after his manager was replaced.
 In summer, he participated in the 1998 FIFA World Cup, although he got chickenpox transferred from his son.
 He showed unnoticeable performance during South Korea's elimination in the group stage.

 In February 1999, he returned to South Korea and joined Suwon Samsung Bluewings.
 He led Suwon to 12 trophies including two Asian Club Championships for six years.
 Lastly, he played for Austria Salzburg and SV Ried in Austria.
 While playing in Austrian Bundesliga, he was evaluated as the best footballer in Austria by two media Kurier and Sportwoche.